Frenchmen on the Moon: Encounters with Klipvis in the Tanqua Karoo

-In this spirit about 18 months ago I was on the hunt for corner markers for vegetation survey plots that could be hammered successfully into concrete hard Renosterveld clay soils.
+In this spirit about 18 months ago I was hunting for corner markers for vegetation survey plots that could be hammered successfully into concrete hard renosterveld clay soils.
 What better than tent pegs… I had recently brought a lovely new tent and its pegs jumped into my fieldwork box and headed off to the field.
 The tent pegs worked perfectly and stayed in my fieldwork box.
 I thought no more of it until last weekend….

-I was keen to attend a meeting for the Karoo Biogaps Project in the small dorpie of Matjiesfontein, about three hours out of Cape Town, just that little bit too far to comfortably drive alone for one day.
+I was keen to attend a meeting for the Karoo Biogaps Project in the small town of Matjiesfontein, about three hours out of Cape Town, just that little bit too far to comfortably drive alone for one day.
 I found a couple of friends to join; “Oh you can also give us a lift to Afrika Burn at the same time.
 Don’t worry, just a small detour.
 Camp with us then you can drive back the next day…”.
 Plan made.

-For the uninitiated, Afrika Burn is South Africa’s equivalent of the Burning Man festival.
+Afrika Burn is South Africa’s equivalent of the Burning Man festival.
 It is held each year in the middle of the Tanqua Karoo, South Africa’s driest desert.
 Each year around 10,000 people converge in the desert dust in this remote corner of the country.
 Vast sculptures grow, art, creativity and performance are shared, memories are made and much fun is had.

 There we asked the farmer for directions for our onward journey; “Take the road to the left, take the middle fork and head along the river.
 There you will find a good road.
 Keep going until you reach the main road”.
 It seemed straightforward enough.